 The injustices of criminal justice are in part a problem of imagination.
 Few today can even imagine asking the question, “what do men most desire?”
 A satisfactory answer is not that men are dogs.
 Most men don’t desire sovereignty or mastery over others, be those others women or men.
 Most men surely desire not to be treated as criminally suspect persons, and to receive due process and equal justice under law.
-A good beginning to answering the question “what do men most desire?” is to face the highly disproportionate number of men prisoners and ask, “Why are so many more men than women imprisoned?”
+A good beginning to answering the question “what do men most desire?” is to recognize the highly disproportionate number of men prisoners and ask, “Why are so many more men than women imprisoned?”

 * * * * *

 - biblical unity of male and female across millennia of history

 - men’s enlightened self-realization in the early Arabic life of Buddha